-If you have stood up for yourself in the workplace, raised concerns about something, or asked questions about your role, and as a result you were subjected to negative treatment, you may be eligible for a General Protections Application.
-I refer you to our general protections page which as a significant amount of detail, expanding the basis of claims.
+If you have stood up for yourself in the workplace, raised concerns about something, or asked questions about your role, and as a result, you were subjected to negative treatment, you may be eligible for a General Protections Application.
+I refer you to our general protections page which has a significant amount of detail, expanding the basis of claims.

 What does the General Protections process look like?

 Once you lodge a General Protections Application, which you can do yourself or through a representative such as ourselves, the Fair Work Commission usually responds within a week to notify you that the application has been accepted and likely schedules a conciliation conference to be within three to five weeks’ time.